Log in if you have an account

 Biodegradable: Merino wool will naturally decompose in soil.

-Wool is natural, and a renewable fibre.
+Wool is natural, and a renewable fiber.
 Sheep being a part of the natural carbon cycle, consuming organic carbon stored in plant and converting it to wool.
 Fifty percent of the weight of wool is pure organic carbon.

-Wool garments often just require airing and are washed less than other garments, at a lower temperature, which again has a lower impact on the environment.
+Wool garments often just require airing and are washed less frequent than other garments, at a lower temperature, which again has a lower impact on the environment.

 You can read more about wool and sustainability here: http://www.iwto.org/sustainability